herbertyz/smartmvp/README.md

 ```
 Note: if the previous docker-compose is running in the foreground, you can use `CTRL-C` to stop those process to get the terminal back, or you can use a different terminal.

+The `docker-compose down` command will stop and remove containers.
+In addition, it will remove the private network defined in the YAML file.

 #### Option 2 - build and run docker individually

 To build docker image, run following command from your project root directory
 ```
+#  <project directory>
+cd smartmvp

 docker build -f sqldb/dockerfile.db -t smartdb sqldb/. docker build -f goviewer/Dockerfile -t smartview goviewer/.
 ```